Morristown Work-Related Accident Attorney

 While most employees (with a few exceptions which we will discuss in the sections below) cannot file a personal injury claim against their own employer, even if their employer acted in a negligent or careless manner, many work-related accidents are not actually the fault of the worker’s employer.
 If a work-related accident is the fault of a third party, the worker can pursue a personal injury claim against that third party in addition to a workers’ compensation claim against their employer.

 At The Law Offices of Michael P. Burakoff, we have extensive experience helping clients injured on the job to understand their options when it comes to workers’ compensation claims and personal injury claims, and to recover full and fair compensation for their injuries in towns across Morris County and Sussex County, including Netcong, Parsippany, Mt.
 Olive, Rockaway, East Hanover, Hopatcong, Newton, Morristown, and more.

-Call us today to speak with Michael Burakoff and our legal team today in a free and confidential consultation regarding any kind of work-related accident injury and your options for making a successful injury recovery.
+Call our Morristown work-related accidents attorney Michael Burakoff and our legal team today for a free and confidential consultation regarding any kind of work-related accident injury and your options for making a successful injury recovery.

 Filing a Personal Injury Claim When Injured on the Job in Morris County

 Personal injury claims, also known as third-party claims, can be filed against parties whose reckless or negligent actions caused you to suffer some kind of injury.
 While workers’ compensation laws prevent most employees from filing personal injury claims against their own employer (again see the section below for exceptions), that isn’t to say individuals injured on the job cannot file a personal injury claim against other responsible parties.

 Common examples of work-related injuries resulting in a successful Morris County or Sussex County personal injury claim include:

 - Driving as a part of your job (such as acting as a delivery driver) and being injured in a car accident or other motor vehicle accident.